 The role of the System Assurance team is to provide Ministers, the Government Chief Digital Officer (GCDO) and other key stakeholders with confidence that the system of assurance supporting digital government outcomes is effective.

-The Treasury's Investment Management and Asset Performance (IMAP) team oversees New Zealand's government investment system with a specific focus on improving the effectiveness of investment management and asset performance in the State sector supported by central agencies and functional leads, including the GCDO.
+The Treasury’s Investment Management System (IMS) team oversees New Zealand’s government investment system with a specific focus on improving the effectiveness of investment management and asset performance in the State sector supported by central agencies and functional leads, including the GCDO.

 Working together, they operate as a multi-functional group, using their shared expertise to advise Ministers and government organisations to inform investment decisions.